 Fittingly, Sketch was the hardest stage I have done to date.
 Five long days of almost non-stop prep and service in an extraordinarily high-energy kitchen.
-Almost every chef and waiter there was French, with the language boomed out throughout the day.
-I’ve been told that kitchens in France are the most demanding and stressful around, and this was surely the closest thing I’ve come to the real thing.
+Almost every chef and waiter there was French with the language boomed out throughout the day.
+I’ve been told that kitchens in France are among the most demanding and stressful around and this was surely the closest thing I’ve come to the real thing.

-Sketch has two kitchens, the Gallery (a gastro brasserie) and the Lecture Room & Library (the 2* restaurant).
+Sketch has two kitchens, the Gallery (a gastro brasserie) and the Lecture Room & Library (the two Michelin-starred restaurant).
 I was to be based in the Lecture Room kitchen and to work off the pass during prep with the kitchen being small and fully stocked with chefs.

-Daniel Stucki, a sous chef, gave me a thorough inspection of my chef whites after I entered the kitchen.
+Daniel Stucki, one of the sous chefs, thoroughly inspected my chef whites after I entered the kitchen.
 He refolded my mop cloth, gave me two different aprons and straightened the collar of my whites.
-He checked my hair, glared at my chin and asked me to shave for the next day (I’d actually shaved that morning) and finally gave me a deep “Oui”, clapping his hands as if the cake he’d just floured was finally ready to be baked.
+He checked my hair, glared at my chin and asked me to shave for the next day (I’d actually shaved that morning but clearly not close enough) and finally gave me a deep “Oui”, clapping his hands as if the cake he’d just floured was finally ready to be baked.

-Trainee chefs and commis in a new kitchen should be seen and not heard, especially during their first prep.
+Trainee and commis chefs in a new kitchen should be seen and not heard, especially during their first prep.
 If the chefs there are chatty, then you’ll be chatted to.
-Turns out that these chefs needed to see a certain amount of blood, sweat and tears before accepting a newbie into their midst.
+At this level, chefs need to see a certain amount of blood, sweat and tears before accepting a newbie into their midst.

 I kept largely to myself for the first two days.
 And that meant head down, blanching beans, topping and tailing spring onions, peeling eggs and making sure I did everything and anything asked of me.